Pinterest Manager – why should you become one?

 Naturally, there is a high demand for Pinterest Managers!

-There’s a lot involved with managing a Pinterest account from designing high quality pins to having relevant boards to pinning at optimal times.
+There’s a lot involved with managing a Pinterest account including:

 Although there are scheduling tools like Tailwind to help save time, it takes knowledge and skill to manage Tailwind properly.